Otto Niemeyer: Treasury

 Niemeyer joined HM Treasury in 1906.
 He rose rapidly through the ranks, becoming deputy controller of finance in 1920 and controller of finance in 1922, succeeding Basil Blackett.
 He held that position until 1927, serving as the chief adviser to the Chancellor of the Exchequer on financial matters.
 He took Blackett's place on the financial committee of the League of Nations.
 According to Frederick Leith-Ross, Niemeyer was "the outstanding Treasury official of the post-war years".
 His advice was instrumental in the introduction of the British Gold Standard Act 1925, which saw the country return to the gold standard.
 He left the Treasury at the age of 44, feeling he could advance no further within the department.

 Bank of England

 Niemeyer was recruited to the Bank of England in 1927 by Montagu Norman, as an adviser to the governor.
 He represented the bank on the financial committee of the League of Nations until 1937 and on the Corporation of Foreign Bondholders from 1935 to 1965, including as vice-president from 1950 to 1955 and president from 1955 to 1965.
+In November 1938 had, after discussions with the President of the German Reichsbank, Hjalmar Schacht, Niemeyer put forward a proposal linking Jewish emigration from Germany which would enable Jews to transfer their government bonds to foreign countries.
 Niemeyer was elected an executive director of the bank in 1938, alongside Cameron Cobbold, and was briefly mooted as successor to Norman in 1944; his candidacy was vetoed by Winston Churchill.
 He often filled a sort of diplomatic role for the bank, touring a number of different countries in order to provide advice to foreign governments and check up on the bank's debtors.
 In this capacity he toured Australia and New Zealand (1930), Brazil (1931), Argentina (1933), India (1936), and China (1941).